-Ativan, also known as lorazepam, belongs in a class of drugs called benzodiazepines.
+Ativan, also known as lorazepam, belongs to a class of drugs called benzodiazepines.
 Benzodiazepines are the most commonly prescribed depressant medications in the United States, and there are more than 15 different types that exist.

 The intended purpose of benzodiazepines is to treat common ailments such as anxiety and sleep disorders that plague millions of Americans each year.
 The drugs work by slowing down an overactive nervous system, allowing you to rest and relax.
 Ativan is classified as a central nervous system (CNS) depressant, and it can also be used to treat more severe conditions such as epilepsy.